Price returns from injured list, Red Sox beat Jays 12-2

+TORONTO (AP) — David Price returned to the Boston Red Sox with another outstanding performance against Toronto Blue Jays.

-TORONTO (AP) — David Price did not allow any earned runs over five innings in his return from the injured list, and the Boston Red Sox hit four home runs in a 12-2 rout of the Toronto Blue Jays on Monday.
+The 33-year-old left-hander did not allow any earned runs over five innings in a 12-2 rout Monday that improved his record against the Blue Jays to 22-3, including 13-1 in 18 starts at Toronto.

+“I enjoy this mound,” he said.
+“It feels close to home plate, so it’s just one of the places I enjoy throwing.”
-A 33-year-old left-hander, Price had not pitched since May 2 because of left elbow tendinitis.

-Price (2-2) allowed three hits, struck out four and walked none, throwing 67 pitches.
+Price (2-2) had not pitched since May 2 due to left elbow tendinitis.
+He allowed three hits, struck out four and walked none.

 Toronto scored twice in the second to tie the game after second baseman Michael Chavis allowed Billy McKinney’s two-hop grounder to bounce out of his glove for an error with one out.
 Richard Ureña grounded out and Luke Maile, who had been 0 for 7 against Price in his career, drove a fastball over the wall in left-center for his second homer this year.

 Price then retired his final 10 batters.

-He improved to 22-2 against the Blue Jays, including 9-0 in his last 10 starts at Toronto.
+“I felt better as the game went on,” he said.
+“The last couple innings were more efficient than the first two or three, so it was good.”

+“Hasn’t pitched in a while, so just take care of him,” Cora.
+“Pitch count was low.
+The effort was great.
+The last two innings velocity-wise, location-wise was fun to watch.”

+Brandon Workman, Heath Hembree, Ryan Brasier and Hector Velázquez combining for hitless relief.

-Chavis, Jackie Bradley Jr., Xander Bogaerts and Rafael Devers homered for the Red Sox, who started a seven-day trip to Toronto and Houston.
+Chavis, Jackie Bradley Jr., Xander Bogaerts and Rafael Devers homered for Boston, which started a seven-day trip to Toronto and Houston.
 The World Series champions are 23-14 since a 2-8 start.

-Brandon Workman, Heath Hembree, Ryan Brasier and Hector Velázquez combined for hitless relief as Boston outhit the Blue Jays 16-3.

-Just one Toronto batter reached after the second, Freddy Galvis with a leadoff walk in the seventh.
-Toronto is batting a major league-low .218.

 Bogaerts and Devers hit consecutive second-deck home runs in the ninth off Ryan Tepera, the third time the Red Sox have gone back-to-back this season.
 Bogaerts and Devers had three RBIs each.